palm86/hex_flora/priv/specimens/oedera_squarrosa.md

 ### Distribution in the Hex

-Sand or clay slopes and flats in De Doorns Renosterveld Karoo.
+Sand or clay slopes and flats in De Doorns Renosterveld Karoo and Hex River Arid Alluvium Fynbos.

 ### References